-- Deliver transformational change in health and social care services in Glasgow in line with the Integration Joint Board's vision and Strategic Plan, and the National Health and Wellbeing Outcomes. - Monitor and evaluate the short, medium and long term impacts of the transformational change programme. - Monitor and realise financial savings arising from transformational change programmes.

-Engage with stakeholders and promote innovation within and beyond the Glasgow City Health and Social Care Partnership.
+- Deliver transformational change in health and social care services in Glasgow in line with the Integration Joint Board's vision and Strategic Plan, and the National Health and Wellbeing Outcomes. - Monitor and evaluate the short, medium and long term impacts of the transformational change programme. - Monitor and realise financial savings arising from transformational change programmes. - Engage with stakeholders and promote innovation within and beyond the Glasgow City Health and Social Care Partnership.

-Delivery of the Transformation Programme is closely monitored by the Transformation Board and delivery of associated savings is reported regularly to the IJB and IJB Finance and Audit Committee through budget monitoring reporting.
-82% of budget savings targets in respect of the IJB's Transformation Programme were achieved in 2018/19 and reflects the challenges which have been experienced in delivery savings in areas where the IJB continues to see high demand for services.
+Delivery of the Transformation Programme is closely monitored by the Transformation Board and delivery of associated savings is reported regularly to the IJB and IJB Finance, Audit and Scrutiny Committee through budget monitoring reporting.
+In respect of the IJB's Transformation Programme, 82% (£13.895m) of budgeted savings targets were achieved in 2018/19 and reflects the challenges which have been experienced in delivery savings in areas where the IJB continues to see high demand for services.